Tummy Tuck in Louisville, Lexington, Kentucky

-Loose or sagging abdominal wall skin sometimes combined with excess fat of the abdominal area and laxity of the abdominal muscles.
-This change in appearance is often a result of wide weight fluctuations commonly seen after pregnancies or bariatric surgery for weight loss.
+Loose or sagging abdominal wall skin, sometimes combined with excess fat of the abdominal area and laxity of the abdominal muscles, is often a result of wide weight fluctuations commonly seen after pregnancies or bariatric surgery for weight loss.

-Abdominoplasties (tummy tucks) are done in most cases as an outpatient under a general anesthetic in our own AAAASF certified surgery center on-site.
-The surgery involves removal of excess skin, tightening of the abdominal muscles and liposuction of the excess fat of the abdominal wall, flanks and hips.
-An extended abdominoplasty may be necessary to remove large amounts of excess skin in both a vertical and horizontal fashion resulting in a “T” shaped incision.
+Abdominoplasties (tummy tucks) are often done as an outpatient procedure under a general anesthetic in our own on-site, AAAASF-certified surgery center.
+The surgery involves removal of excess skin, tightening of the abdominal muscles, and liposuction of the excess fat of the abdominal wall, flanks, and hips.
+An extended abdominoplasty may be necessary to remove large amounts of excess skin in both a vertical and horizontal fashion resulting in a T-shaped incision.
 Like liposuction, we add a tumescent fluid containing numbing medication and epinephrine to narrow the blood vessels.
-We also use an Exparel injection intra-operatively into the abdomen that last 3 days to help with pain management.
+We also use an Exparel injection intra-operatively into the abdomen that lasts 3 days to help with pain management.

-Typically recovery for a tummy tuck takes about 10 days to 2 weeks.
+Typically, recovery for a tummy tuck takes about 10 days to 2 weeks.
 Pain is controlled with oral pain medications.
 The Exparel injection lasts 3 days.
-We will send patients home with a catheter in their bladder to allow the bladder to return to function the next day when the catheter can be removed.
-In patients with desk type jobs, work can usually be resumed after 2 weeks for tummy tucks.
+We send patients home with a catheter in their bladder to allow the bladder to return to function the next day when the catheter can be removed.
+In patients with desk-type jobs, work can usually be resumed after 2 weeks for tummy tucks.
 More vigorous types of work may require 2-3 weeks before work can be comfortably resumed.